ralloMatt/READMEfileGenerator/fileCreated/README.md

-# My Project Title
+# Project Title

   ## Descriptoin

   This is my project.
-This is what it does.
+This is what it's all about.

   [![License: WTFPL](https://img.shields.io/badge/License-WTFPL-brightgreen.svg)](http://www.wtfpl.net/about/)